Steady state of periodically driven quantum systems: Numerical test

 \section{Numerical test}

-\mez We have tested our theoretical findings using a toy model of a periodically driven three level system interacting with a dilute thermal gas.
+\mez We have tested our theoretical findings using a toy model of a periodically driven two and three level system interacting with a dilute thermal gas.
+The Hamiltonian of our driven two level system takes the form

+this corresponds e.g.~to an atomic system driven by laser.
 The Hamiltonian of our driven three level system takes the form

-here $\omega$ represents the driving frequency, and $\lambda$ controls the driving strength.
-The interaction with the low density thermal gas is described by a repulsive localized potential that acts on the gas particle and a system operator that is not diagonal in the eigenbasis of $\hat{H}_{\rm S}\n(t)$ (for details, see S.6 in the supplemental material).
-The corresponding $\widehat{T}-$matrix elements can be numerically calculated as detailed in S.6 in the supplemental material, where also all values of the parameters of the model are included.
+In equations (\ref{H-S-t-TLS}) and (\ref{H-S-t}), $\omega$ represents the driving frequency, and $\lambda$ controls the driving strength.
+The interaction with the low density thermal gas is described by a repulsive localized potential that acts on the gas particle and a system operator that is not diagonal in the eigenbasis of $\hat{H}_{\rm S}\n(t)$ (for details, see S.6 in the SI \cite{sup}).
+The corresponding $\widehat{T}$-matrix elements can be numerically calculated as detailed in S.6 of the SI, where also all values of the parameters of the two models are included.
 Using Eq.~\eqref{Floquet-rates} the transition rates can finally be obtained.
-Hereafter we shall adopt the following system parameters: $E_1=-0.5$, $E_2=0.0$, $E_3=0.4$, $\omega=1.35$.
-These parameters are used for Figs.~1-4, in Figs.~1-2 and 4 we set in addition $\lambda=0.5$.
+Hereafter we shall adopt the following system parameters: $E_1=-0.25$, $E_2=+0.25$, $\omega=0.7$, $\lambda=0.5$ (two level system), and $E_1=-0.5$, $E_2=0.0$, $E_3=0.4$, $\omega=1.35$, $\lambda=0.5$ (three level system, in Fig.~5 the parameter $\lambda$ varies continuously).

 \mez Our above presented analytic formulas also offer potentially important criteria for testing numerical calculations.
 In particular, the Floquet thermalization conditions (\ref{thermalization-Floquet-general-take-2-prelim}) and the constraints (\ref{eq:nocht}) on the rates at $\beta=0$ can be used to test the accuracy of numerical calculations of these transition rates.
-The former point is illustrated in Fig.~4.
+The former point is illustrated in Fig.~6.